 - NCS / CS: Cropped Sensor

 Ethics statement: The following list is based upon our experience with Fujinon lenses tested on several cameras such as the X-T1, X-T2, X-T10, X-Pro2 and many others, most of which we’ve used for an extended period.
 We were not asked to write anything about these lenses, nor were we provided any compensation of any kind.
-All opinions we express are our own.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 Standard / All-Purpose Zoom Lenses for General Use and Travel Photography